This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Keep off Pests as you Attract Worms.

 Edible substances that attract worms could also be food for pests and other rodents.
 However, you can prevent pests by adding foods that do not have strong aromas, such as meats, onions, grease, oil, and dairy.
-For coffee grounds and cornmeal, you can filter out odors by covering them.
+You can filter out odors by covering coffee grounds and cornmeal.
 Make use of paper, wood shavings, and shreds of leaves.

 Are There Other Ways I Can Achieve an Organic Garden